Valeant investors divided on fate of CEO Pearson

-(Reuters) - Large investors holding stock in Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N) are split over whether to support the embattled drug company’s chief executive or to advocate for new leadership, as the company struggles to recover from a stock plunge sparked by allegations of faulty accounting.
+Nov 6 (Reuters) - Large investors holding stock in Valeant Pharmaceuticals International Inc are split over whether to support the embattled drug company’s chief executive or to advocate for new leadership, as the company struggles to recover from a stock plunge sparked by allegations of faulty accounting.

 Interviews with fund managers invested in the company suggest that while Valeant CEO Michael Pearson still enjoys solid support from some key investors, the backing may be waning, with other investors saying they think new leadership is needed to stabilize the company.